 - Contrastive learning is a particular flavor of self-supervised learning where the pretext task is to predict whether a sample is from a positive or negative (or distractor) class (hence “contrast”).
 There are many different flavors of contrastive learning: MoCo, InfoNCE, SimCLR, CPC, etc. There are also closely related non-contrastive methods that do away with negative samples, including BYOL and BarlowTwins.

 - Multimodal learning is a particular flavor of self-supervised training which aims to find a common subspace for two different modalities (e.g. vision, text, audio, etc.) by predicting one from the other, or predicting a common subspace.
 CLIP is perhaps the most famous multimodal network – it’s trained contrastively.

 All of these methods allow us to learn a representation without the need for pesky supervision.
 If it turns out that this representation is aligned to a brain area, this is a win, as self-supervised and unsupervised methods are more biologically plausible than supervised methods.

-I went through and reviewed this year’s MAIN conference, NeurIPS, CCN, as well as whatever papers and preprints happened to show in my Twitter feed.
+I went through and reviewed papers and preprints published in 2021.
+I covered MAIN conference, NeurIPS, CCN, as well as whatever papers and preprints happened to show in my Twitter feed.
 Of course, this review reflects my research interests (heavily skewed towards a certain flavor of neuro-AI and vision), but I hope it’s useful to many of you who want to see where the field is going.

 Unsupervised neural network models of the ventral visual stream